 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ☒ No ☐
+Yes 🖾 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a smaller reporting company.

-Large accelerated filer ☐
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+Large accelerated filer